Letting Your Property with Oaktree Lettings

 - An initial assessment of the property including advice on how best to promote your property.

-- Advertising via various sources including insertion on our own website and on the internet via Rightmove, Zoopla and FindaProperty.com ensuring national coverage.
+- Advertising via various sources including insertion on our own website and on the internet via Rightmove and Zoopla, ensuring national coverage.

 - Interviewing prospective applicants to assess suitability before viewings take place